LizardLeliel/PostWord/README.md

 Postword
 ========

-Postword is a intrepreted, stack-oriented language, inspired by Forth.
-It aims to make stack-oriented programming simple and natural, and it is my Volta Megathon entry.
-It is created with Flex lexical analyzer
+Postword is a intrepreted, type-checked, stack-oriented language; inspired by Forth.
+It aims to make stack-oriented programming simple and natural, and it is a Hackathon competition entrance (Volta Megathon 2014).
+It was written with intentions to learn and to have some fun; and a more complete (and cleaner) version of the project is planned to take over from this.

 What is a stack-oriented language?
 ----------------------------------